sdtaylor/pyPRISMClimate/README.md

 Five primary functions are available to get a single date, or series of dates, of either the daily or monthly prism data.

-Available variables are tmean, tmin, tmax, or ppt.
+Available variables are tmean, tmin, tmax, ppt, vpdmin, and vpdmax.

 ```
 from pyPRISMClimate import get_prism_monthlys, get_prism_monthly_single,